xerografica/xero_tools/README.md

 ii) wallet activity
 Obtained from NFTbiker tools `https://nftbiker.xyz/`

-iii) Withdrawals of tezos from exchanges
+iii) Withdrawals of crypto from exchanges
-Note: this is currently assuming that the day that you purchase the tezos from the exchange you also withdrew the tezos.
-This will be improved with future iterations.

 *Important*: this must be titled in the following format:
 `<marketplace>_withdrawal_history_<YYYY-MM-DD>.csv`